chrismeller 3 years ago

 The 'Beneficial Owner' is very very likely just a legal representative.

-betaby a year ago
+betaby 3 years ago

 Making finding of the companies owned by Russian oligarch basically impossible.
 Regular pedestrians can no longer find the info, while gov agencies / bureaucrats have no interest.
 As usual, (un)intended consequences.

-greatgib a year ago
+greatgib 3 years ago

 It is a difficult question, because on one side, sure it is very useful for citizen to have access to these info.
 But on the other side, I was always stunned that just because owning or operating a company, all your private info had to be public.
 These kind of registers are very bad for privacy rights.